 Lewis Powell however, had broken into the house of the Secretary of State William H Seward where he attacked him in his bed stabbing him repeatedly.
 When he was pulled off the terrified, cowering Seward by his bodyguards he shouted "I'm mad!
 I'm mad!"
 Seward though seriously wounded and scarred for life was to recover from his injuries.

-Booth had arranged for a horse to be held for him outside the theatre by a young boy Joseph "Peanuts" Burroughs who had no idea that he was helping the man who had just assassinated the President to escape.
+Booth had arranged for a horse to be held for him outside the theatre by a young boy Joseph "Peanuts" Burroughs who had no idea that he was helping the man who had just assassinated the President.

 To be criticised by those in whose service he believed he was acting hurt him deeply.
 He wrote in his journal: "With every man's hand against me I am in despair.
 And why, for doing what Brutus was honoured for.
 Yet I struck down a greater tyrant, and for that I am looked upon as a common cutthroat."